 Actuator Options for Process Automation

-Submitted by Corey Foster and Peter Jessee || Valin Corporation
+Corey Foster and Peter Jessee || Valin Corporation

 Actuators do the heavy lifting in automated processes for liquids and gases as well as discreet motion control.
 Among the two different types of applications, process (the control of liquids and gases) and discreet (moving items and mechanical systems), many of the terminologies and base technologies are the same.
 However, the application and evolution of those base technologies in the different types of applications are different.
 It is surprising how little the two worlds intersect, and just how difficult it is for specialists from the two worlds to communicate.
 The words are the same, but the meanings are often just different enough to confuse the conversation.
 There are opportunities for crossover, taking advantage of the strengths of one for the applications of the other.

-The process industries have control valves with actuators designed to open, close and control them.
-Many people prefer pneumatic actuators given their long history, reliability and high performance.
-Where an air supply isn’t available or realistic for pneumatic actuators, an electromechanical actuator is an option.
-However, those tend to not perform as well as the pneumatic options because they are known for either operating much slower than pneumatics, or over-shooting.
+The process industries have control valves with actuators designed to open, close, and control them.
+Many people prefer pneumatic actuators given their long history, reliability, and high performance.
+Where an air supply isn't available or realistic for pneumatic actuators, an electromechanical actuator is an option.
+However, those tend to not perform as well as the pneumatic options because they are known for either operating much slower than pneumatics or over-shooting.
 Many of them also degrade in their performance over time as their gearing wears.
 They typically use little motors and a significant amount of gearing to reduce cost and package size, unless one specifies the top tier models that are usually several times more expensive.
-Then there are electro-hydraulic options, which tend to be bulkier, require higher maintenance efforts and are much more expensive, but offer high torques/thrusts and excellent performance.
+Then there are electro-hydraulic options, which tend to be bulkier, require higher maintenance efforts, and are much more expensive, but offer high torques/thrusts and excellent performance.

 Refinery